Hundreds of thousands evacuated as Bangladesh braces for cyclone | Science-Environment

 It forecast a storm surge of up to three meters (10 feet) that could swamp mud dwellings along the coast, uproot communication towers and inundate roads.
 All the people from the dangerous areas along the coastal belt were being evacuated to safer places, said Enamur Rahman, the junior minister for disaster management.

 Sanjeev Bandopadhyay, deputy director of the India Meteorological Department, said the cyclone had intensified as it moved over the Bay of Bengal.
-It was likely to skirt past West Bengal's Sunderbans region, but several areas would receive heavy rainfalls.
+It was likely to skirt past Sunderbans region, but several areas would receive heavy rainfall.
 Disaster relief teams were stationed in the coastal towns and tourist attractions such as Digha, Bakkhali and Sagar Island.

 Bandopadhyay said water in all the rivers in the Sunderbans delta were rising and may reach up to 10 to 15 meters during Sitrang's landfall.
 The two neighbouring countries have experienced increasing extreme weather in recent years causing large-scale damage.
 Environmentalists warn that climate change could lead to more disasters, especially in densely populated Bangladesh.